 Get to know your new neighborhood to identify nearby hospitals, schools, gas stations, hardware stores and grocery stores.
 Like you would with a babysitter, write down the phone numbers for the local fire department, police department and hospital and stick them on the fridge.

 Find the closest hospital/emergency room

 Write down phone numbers for the local fire and police department.

 Scope out the nearest parks and schools

 Move into your new house and get settled

-Now that your new house is ready for you and your family, it’s time to move in!
-Use professional moving tips and tricks to make your move easy and stress-free, and chat with your real estate agent who knows the area like the back of their hand about any other to-dos you should tackle to make this unfamiliar place feel like home in no time.
+Now that your new house is ready for you and your family, it’s time to move in.
+To help make your move easy and stress-free, chat with your real estate agent who knows the area like the back of their hand about any other to-dos you should tackle to make this unfamiliar place feel like home in no time.